PilzDE/Pilz_PSENrd3.1_live_and_IndustrialPI_4/README.md

 ### 11.3 Using the Remotedesktop-Connection

 Connect the IndustrialPI 4 to your laptop via Ethernet cable.
-Then search for the Remote Desktop Connection in your saerch bar in your operating system.<br/>
+Then search for the Remote Desktop Connection in your search bar in your operating system.<br/>
 + A small Window with an input line opens.
 + Please enter your Ethernet IP-Address there.
 + An identity question is displayed.